realadammatthew/humbleberger/src/copy/what-will-the-messiah-do.md

 # What Will the Messiah Do?

-## Let's explore what the Scriptures say He will do here in this World
+## Yeshua, the Messiah Who Redeems and Reigns

 ### Humbleberger Ministries

-Dear brothers and sisters,

-For centuries, our people have cherished the promises of God concerning the coming of the Messiah.
-These promises are woven deeply into the fabric of the Hebrew Scriptures, and they stir hope in every Jewish heart.
-But what exactly does the Tanakh say the Messiah will do?
-And could some of these promises have already begun to unfold?

-Let us gently explore these questions together.

-### The Messiah in the Hebrew Scriptures

-The Hebrew Bible paints a beautiful and complex portrait of the Messiah—the Anointed One whom God will send to deliver His people and establish His kingdom.

-**A King from David’s Line**
-The prophets foretell that the Messiah will descend from King David’s royal line.
-Jeremiah declares, "Behold, the days are coming... when I will raise up for David a righteous Branch" (Jeremiah 23:5).
-Isaiah echoes this hope, speaking of a "shoot from the stump of Jesse" (Isaiah 11:1), Jesse being David’s father.
-The Messiah will rule with perfect justice, wisdom, and righteousness.

-**Bringing Peace and Knowledge of God**
-Isaiah envisions a day when "the wolf will dwell with the lamb" and the earth will be filled with the knowledge of the LORD (Isaiah 11:6-9).
-Micah adds that nations will beat their swords into plowshares, and none will make them afraid (Micah 4:3-4).

-**Restoring Israel and Rebuilding the Temple**
-The Messiah will gather the exiles of Israel and restore national peace (Ezekiel 37:21-28).
-Some prophecies hint at a renewed or rebuilt Temple (Ezekiel 40-48), where God's presence will dwell permanently.

-**Judging the Nations**
-Daniel sees a vision of "one like a Son of Man" receiving dominion and glory from God Himself (Daniel 7:13-14).
-Psalm 2 depicts the Messiah as God’s Son who will rule over the nations with authority.

-**Atone for Sin and Bring Healing**
-Perhaps most strikingly, Isaiah 53 describes a Servant who would suffer and die for the sins of others: "He was pierced for our transgressions... and by His wounds we are healed."
-This Servant is rejected, yet His suffering brings atonement and peace.

-### The Jewish-Christian Understanding: Yeshua as Messiah

-As a Jewish believer in Yeshua, I believe these prophecies are fulfilled in Him—and yet, not all at once.
-The Messiah’s mission unfolds in two beautiful stages:

-**First Coming: The Suffering Servant**
-Yeshua was born in Bethlehem (Micah 5:2), descended from David, and lived a life of perfect obedience to God.
-He was rejected by many, pierced on the cross, and willingly gave His life as an atonement for sin, fulfilling Isaiah 53 and Psalm 22.
-His resurrection from the dead confirmed His identity, much like Isaiah 53:11 foresees: "After the suffering of his soul, he will see the light of life."

-**Second Coming: The Reigning King**
-Many of the kingdom promises—world peace, the final gathering of Israel, universal justice, and judgment—await His return.
-Christians believe that Yeshua inaugurated God’s kingdom spiritually (Luke 17:21) but will fully manifest it in His second coming.
-As Daniel foresaw, the Son of Man will return on the clouds to receive everlasting dominion.

-### Answering Honest Questions

-**"If Yeshua is Messiah, why is there no world peace?"**
-The prophets foresaw both suffering and reigning roles for the Messiah.
-Yeshua fulfilled the suffering servant prophecies in His first coming and will fulfill the reigning king prophecies at His return.

-**"Why didn't He rebuild the Temple?"**
-In His first mission, Yeshua became the ultimate atoning sacrifice, making the physical Temple's sacrifices obsolete.
-The New Testament teaches that His followers now form a spiritual temple, indwelt by God's Spirit.

-**"Why did most Jews not accept Him?"**
-Even Isaiah asks, "Who has believed our report?"
-(Isaiah 53:1).
-The prophets predicted initial rejection.
-Yet many Jews did believe, and the New Testament began as a Jewish movement.
-Paul promises that one day "all Israel will be saved" (Romans 11:26).

-### A Loving Invitation to Consider

-Dear friend, could it be that the Messiah has already come to deal with sin and suffering, and is coming again to bring the full peace we long for?
-Could the dual pictures of a suffering servant and a glorious king describe one Messiah in two stages?

-The hope of Israel is not lost; it has been planted and is already bearing fruit.
-Yeshua fulfills the ancient promises, and His return will complete them.
-I encourage you to read the Scriptures anew—Isaiah 53, Psalm 22, Daniel 7, Zechariah 12—and ask the God of Abraham, Isaac, and Jacob to open your eyes.

-The Messiah's mission is to redeem, heal, and reign.
-Yeshua has already begun this work.
-He is the Lamb who was slain and the King who will reign forever.

-With love and respect,

-A fellow seeker of the God of Israel.
+---

+_"\"'They will live in the land that I gave to my servant Jacob, where your ancestors lived.
+They will live in it forever with their children and grandchildren, and my servant David will be their prince forever.
+I will make a covenant of peace with them; it will be a permanent covenant with them.
+I will establish and multiply them and will set my sanctuary among them forever.
+My dwelling place will be with them; I will be their God, and they will be my people.
+When my sanctuary is among them forever, the nations will know that I, the Lord, sanctify Israel.'\""_
+**(Ezekiel 37:25-28)**

+---

+## Dear Friend, Yeshua Is the Messiah!

+Beloved, as Jewish people, you hold fast to the Tanakh’s promises of a Messiah who will redeem and restore.
+With love and certainty, I proclaim: **Yeshua of Nazareth is that Messiah**!
+He has come as the Suffering Servant, atoning for sin, and will return as the Reigning King to fulfill God’s kingdom promises.
+Let us explore this truth together, trusting the God of Abraham, Isaac, and Jacob to reveal His Anointed One.

+---

+## The Tanakh’s Promise: Messiah’s Mission

+The Hebrew Scriptures unveil a Messiah who fulfills God’s redemptive plan:

+- **Davidic King**: “I will raise up for David a righteous Branch” (Jeremiah 23:5; Isaiah 11:1).
+Messiah rules with justice and righteousness.
+- **Bringer of Peace**: “The wolf will dwell with the lamb,” and the earth will know God (Isaiah 11:6-9; Micah 4:3-4).
+- **Restorer of Israel**: He gathers Israel’s exiles and establishes peace (Ezekiel 37:21-28), with a renewed Temple (Ezekiel 40-48).
+- **Judge of Nations**: The “Son of Man” receives eternal dominion (Daniel 7:13-14; Psalm 2).
+- **Atoner for Sin**: The Servant is “pierced for our transgressions,” bringing healing (Isaiah 53:5).

+---

+## Yeshua’s Mission: Fulfilled and Forthcoming

+Yeshua fulfills these prophecies in two divine phases:

+- **First Coming: Suffering Servant**
+  Born in Bethlehem (Micah 5:2), from David’s line, Yeshua lived perfectly, was rejected, and crucified, fulfilling Isaiah 53 and Psalm 22.
+His resurrection confirms His identity: “After the suffering of His soul, He will see the light of life” (Isaiah 53:11).
+He became the ultimate sacrifice, atoning for sin.

+- **Second Coming: Reigning King**
+  Yeshua inaugurated God’s kingdom spiritually (Luke 17:21).
+At His return, He will bring world peace, gather Israel, judge nations, and establish His eternal throne, fulfilling Isaiah 11, Micah 4, and Daniel 7.

+---

+## Addressing Objections with Truth

+We honor your questions and answer with Scripture and love:

+- **“Where’s the world peace?”** The Tanakh shows a suffering Messiah (Isaiah 53) and a reigning King (Isaiah 11).
+Yeshua fulfilled the first; His return will fulfill the second.
+- **“Why no rebuilt Temple?”** Yeshua’s sacrifice made animal offerings obsolete (Hebrews 10:12).
+His followers are now God’s temple, indwelt by His Spirit (1 Corinthians 3:16).
+- **“Why didn’t most Jews believe?”** Isaiah 53:1 predicted rejection: “Who has believed our report?”
+Yet thousands of Jews followed Yeshua (Acts 2:41), and Romans 11:26 promises “all Israel will be saved.”

+---

+## The Call: Trust Yeshua, the Messiah

+Dear friend, Yeshua is the Messiah who atones and reigns.
+No one else fulfills Isaiah 53, Psalm 22, Daniel 9, or Micah 5.
+He died for your sins, rose, and will return to complete God’s promises.
+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”

+Open the Tanakh—read **Isaiah 53**, **Psalm 22**, **Daniel 7**, **Zechariah 12**—and ask God to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.

+---

+## Final Word: The Messiah’s Work Continues!

+Yeshua, the Lamb who was slain and the coming King, is Israel’s Messiah and the world’s Savior. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
+Until then, He calls: “Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).

+Beloved, will you trust Yeshua, the Messiah, today? **HaMashiach chai!
+The Messiah lives!**